se2p/ps-wise-2021-program-description/GRADING.md

 ## Code comments and solution description
 Student submission must respect **all** the constraints defined by the target programming styles; however, it might not be always possible to do so.
-To avoid any confusion and misunderstanding, the students must reasonably comment their code and provide the necessary details on the description of their solution (`DESCRIPTION.md`).
+To avoid any confusion and misunderstanding, the students must reasonably comment their code and provide the necessary details on the description of their solution.

+> **NOTE**: Each task must be described *separately*, so please commit a `DESCRIPTION.md` file for the java solution (under `./java`) and another one for the javascript solution (under `./javscript`)

 The difference between code comments and solution description is that code comments are *punctual and localized*, as they apply exactly on the code they are applied on.
 The solution description, instead, is *general* and describe the approach to the solution and its most relevant points.

 Code comments and solution description help in understanding the reasoning behind students' programs and, more importantly, explain (potential) style violations.
 Note that the default behavior in the absence of suitable code comments or a sound description is to consider any solution that violate the programming styles as wrong.